-The County of San Mateo completed a 208,000 square foot government office building that is constructed of mass timber including wood columns, beams, and cross laminated timber floor decks.
-The county claims that it is the first net-zero energy design civic building in the U.S.61 Figure 2 is an artist's rendering of the county's administration building interior.
+San Mateo County completed a 208,000 square foot government office building that is constructed of mass timber, including wood columns, beams, and CLT floor decks.
+The county claims that it is the first net zero energy design civic building in the U.S.65 Figure 2 is an artist's rendering of the county's administration building interior.